pulp/pulp/docs/dev-guide/contributing/building.rst

 #.
 Load the specified configuration from ``pulp_packaging/ci/config/releases``.
 #.
 Clone all the required git repositories to the ``working/<repo_name>`` directory.
 #.
-Check out the appropriate branch for each git repos.
+Check out the appropriate branch or tag for each of git repos.
 #.
+If branch, check that the branch has been merged forward.
+#.
+Update version in main spec file to match version in yaml config provided.
+#.
+If on branch, merge forward the spec change using -ours strategy
+#.
 Find all the spec files in the repositories.
 #.
 Check koji to determine if the version in the spec already exists in koji.
 #.
 Test build all the packages that do not already exist in koji.
+#.
+Optionally, create tag and push it to github.
 #.
 Optionally release build all the packages that do not already exist in koji.
 #.
 Download the already existing packages from koji.
 #.
 Download the scratch built packages from koji.